DiamondLightSource/pythonSoftIOC/docs/how-to/use-autosave-in-an-ioc.rst

     MY-DEVICE-PREFIX:AUTOMATIC-AO.EGU: ''
     MY-DEVICE-PREFIX:AUTOMATIC-AO.HOPR: '0'
     MY-DEVICE-PREFIX:AUTOMATIC-AO.LOPR: '0'
-    MY-DEVICE-PREFIX:MINUTESRUN: 1
+    MY-DEVICE-PREFIX:SECONDSRUN: 29
-    MY-DEVICE-PREFIX:WAVEFORMOUT: [0, 0, 0, 0]    AI.EGU: ''
+    MY-DEVICE-PREFIX:WAVEFORMIN: [0, 0, 0, 0]

-If the IOC is stopped and restarted, the MINUTESRUN record will load its saved value of 1 from the backup.
+If the IOC is stopped and restarted, the SECONDSRUN record will load its saved value of 29 from the backup.
 All non-VAL fields are stored as strings.
 Waveform type records holding arrays are cast into lists before saving.